A few years ago, I totally changed my approach to stocking stuffers. I love it. And so do my kids.

 these aren’t groceries; these are stocking stuffers: trail mix, dried blueberries, dried cherries, dried apple rings.

 So I fill their stockings with things they want and need.
-The kids have loved their stocking contents since I made the switch, and I’ve loved not tripping over the miniature markers and spinny tops I used to fill the stockings with!
+The kids have loved their stocking contents since I made the switch, and I’ve loved not tripping over the miniature markers and spinning tops I used to fill the stockings with!

 Here are my favorite stocking stuffers: